mookemon/spanishfuckhtml/exampleSite/content/docs/food/index.md

 - `Caliente` - Hot
 - `Frío/a` - Cold

-`La taza de café estaba demasiado fría.` - The cup of coffee was too cold.
+`La taza de café estaba demasiada fría.` - The cup of coffee was too cold.

-`El helado es muy dulce` - The ice cream is very sweet.
+`El helado está muy dulce` - The ice cream is very sweet.